 Earlier this month, Takata doubled the size of its already massive recall, making it the largest recall in U.S. history.
 The substantial number of vehicles involved in the recall means that it could take several years before all vehicle owners are notified and all parts are replaced.

-If you have been injured or lost a loved one because of a defective part such as a Takata airbag, contact the Fort Worth product liability lawyers at Anderson, Cummings & Drawhorn immediately for a free review of your claim.
+If you have been injured or lost a loved one because of a defective part such as a Takata airbag, contact the Fort Worth product liability lawyers at Anderson, Cummings & Drawhorn, LLP immediately for a free review of your claim.
 A Fort Worth personal injury lawyer from our firm can help you seek justice and recover fair compensation.

 Call (817) 920-9000 or complete a Free Case Evaluation form today.